 Lightstep offers a way to see how individual versions (even partial deployments) affect your service performance.
 When you access the Service Directory, the Deployments tab shows you the latency, error rate, and operation rate of your Key Operations on a service.
 The operations are initially sorted by highest change during the time period initially selected.

-When you implement an attribute to display versions of your service, a deployment marker displays at the time the deployment occurred.
-In the example below, a deploy of the
+When you implement an attribute to display versions of your service, a deployment marker displays at the time the deployment occurred, both in the Service Health view and in metric dashboards, charts, and Change Intelligence.

 When you have multiple versions in a time window, you can view the performance of each deployed version.
-For example, in this image, multiple versions have been deployed.
+For example, in this image of the Service Health view, multiple versions have been deployed.
 Hover over the chart to see the percentage of traffic in each version.

 This feature requires a Satellite upgrade to the March 2020 release.